einlichtvogel/grandMA3-Feedback-Chataigne-Module/README.md

 ## Setup Instructions

 1. **Download the Plugin for grandMA 3:**
-  - Download the latest version of the grandMA3 OSC Feedback plugin (named `grandMA3 OSC Feedback - X.X.X.X.xml`) from the [releases page](https://github.com/einlichtvogel/grandMA3-Feedback-Chataigne-Module/releases/latest).
+  - Download the latest version of the grandMA3 OSC Feedback plugin folder (named `grandMA3_OSC_Feedback_3.0.0.3`) from this repo.
   - Move the downloaded file to the following directory: `MALightingTechnology/gma3_library/datapools/plugins`.

 2. **Import the Plugin in grandMA3:**